EntySec/RomBuster/README.md

 # RomBuster

-**RomPager** is an exploitation tool that allows to disclosure network device credentials.
+**RomBuster** is a `RomPager` exploitation tool that allows to disclosure network router admin password.

 ## Vulnerability disclosure